Baseball Drills for 6 and 7 Year Olds

-This is a pretty straightforward drill.
+This is a pretty straightforward baseball drill for 6 and 7 year olds.
 Let the batter hit off the tee.
 Pause between each swing to help the batter with their stance, and always remind them to keep their eye on the ball and follow through with their swing.
 Pause and move the tee up and down, in and away, between each swing.
 Remind them to step and swing in pretty much the same way no matter where the ball is.
 They’ll be tempted to reach their arms out straight when it’s away, or step backward when it’s in.
 By swinging at different “pitches” they’ll learn to keep their balance and repeat their swing.
 If you wanted to see a similar drill that we teach older hitters you can check out how we teach various contact points.

 The Soft Toss Bunt Drill

 OK, it’s important to preface that The Hitting Vault teaches a focus on hitting the ball hard unlocking a hitter’s power.
 So we don’t actually teach bunting.
 But for young kids, this drill is great.
 This is about seeing the ball from a pitch and controlling the bat head.
 Soft pitch from a short distance (around 15 feet).
 Have the batter stand ready to bunt and “catch” each pitch with the bat head.
 Help the batter with adjustments as needed.
 It’s important that the kids understand how and why they are bunting.
 Remember for 6 or 7 year old all of these concepts are new.
 It’s important that you demonstrate proper bunting form.
 The batter should not swing or push the bat forward.